Power of Nature and Change

 I hadn’t planned on writing another blog entry on Cambodia, but then it is a good excuse to show some of the more iconic shots of the power of nature at Ta Prohm and discuss the inevitable change around us.
-Of all the photos I have seen of Cambodia, these tend to be the most common: nature coming in to continue the cycle of change…to return everything back to its source.
+Of all the photos I have seen of Cambodia, these tend to be the most common: nature coming in to continue the cycle of change…to return everything to its source.

 Change is a challenge nature throws our way, and how we reconcile change within our lives makes us who we are.
 Today’s world has undergone a paradigm shift in terms of how technology has removed us further from the physical world.
 A change that has many people struggling to understand what lies ahead.
 Where in the past we had a better understanding and thus security, today we float through ethernet cables from quarks to parallel universes.
 Yet fear not.